 In preparation for the start of intercarrier testing, all TSPs are expected to complete modifications to their networks, systems, databases, and Operator Services and Directory Assistance databases, as necessary and per the Relief Implementation Schedule to facilitate intercarrier testing.

-TSPs may choose to begin adding NPA 942 to their networks immediately and conduct internal testing prior to intercarrier testing as the Jeopardy Condition has shortened the Relief Planning timeline.

 Test numbers in NPA 942 will permit all carriers and other entities to test their equipment and ensure that the proper network changes have been made to route calls to each carrier operating in NPA 942.
 The test numbers shall permit TSPs and users to test their equipment both with and without having to incur toll charges.

 Each Carrier may establish two test numbers in a test CO Code (NXX) for NPA 942 to facilitate testing of network and billing system functionality.
 Routing of calls to NPA 942 can be verified by dialling 942-NXX-8378 (TEST) numbers which shall not provide answer supervision and therefore shall not result in a billed call to the “calling” party.
 Billing of calls to NPA 942 can be verified by dialling 942-NXX-2455 (BILL) numbers which shall provide answer supervision and therefore shall result in a billed call to the “originating” network.